Will the Magic cover the spread vs. the Bulls? Promo Codes, Betting Trends, Records ATS

 Magic Betting Records & Stats

-- Orlando and its opponents have combined to score more than 216.5 points in six of 10 games this season.
+- Orlando has played six games this season that finished with a combined score over 216.5 points.

-- The average over/under for Orlando's outings this season is 217.4, 0.9 more points than this game's point total.
+- The average over/under for Orlando's contests this season is 214.9, 1.6 fewer points than this game's point total.

-- The Magic have come away with two wins in the seven contests they have been listed as the underdogs in this season.
+- The Magic have come away with three wins in the eight contests they have been listed as the underdogs in this season.

-- This season, Orlando has won one of its four games when it is the underdog by at least +120 on the moneyline.
+- This season, Orlando has won three of its seven games when it is the underdog by at least -105 on the moneyline.

 Looking for NBA tickets?
 Head to Ticketmaster today and see your team live!